lucascarlosj/lucascarlosj/README.md

 ### About me
-Student and currently working with Flutter Mobile Development!
+Student and currently working as a Flutter Developer!

 <p align="center">